sankeer28/imposter/README.md

 # Imposter Who?

-A party deduction game for 3–20 players.
+A party game for 3–20 players.
 One secret word.
-One liar at the table.
-Ask, answer, accuse — and figure out who doesn't belong.

----
+One liar.
+Figure out the liar.

 ## Screenshots